Golden Knights vs. Kings Prediction & Picks - December 28

 Golden Knights Splits and Trends

-- The Golden Knights have finished 6-5-11 in overtime matchups as part of an overall record of 21-10-5.
+- The Golden Knights have a 6-5-11 record in overtime matchups this season and a 21-10-5 overall record.

-- In the nine games Vegas has played that were decided by one goal, it has a 4-1-4 record (good for 12 points).
+- Vegas has earned 12 points (4-1-4) in its nine games that finished with a one-goal margin.

-- In the three games this season the Golden Knights scored just one goal, they've finished 0-1-2 (two points).
+- This season the Golden Knights scored only one goal in three games and they've earned two points (0-1-2) in those contests.

-- Vegas has finished 3-4-0 in the seven games this season when it scored exactly two goals (registering six points).
+- Vegas has six points (3-4-0) when scoring exactly two goals this season.

-- In the 13 games when Vegas has capitalized on a single power-play goal, it has a 7-3-3 record (17 points).
+- This season, Vegas has capitalized on a lone power-play goal in 13 games has a record of 7-3-3 in those matchups.

 - The Golden Knights' opponents have had more shots in 15 games.
-The Golden Knights went 8-3-4 in those contests (20 points).
+The Golden Knights went 8-3-4 in those matchups (20 points).

 Team Stats Comparison